zph/git-pairing/README.md

 ## Known Issues

+* Does not currently work on Windows...
+Ubuntu and Mac OS X seem fine
 * May not play entirely nicely with github since they use the commiter's name and email address to generate statistics and links
 * Will not play nice with [Chris Kampmeier's git-pair](https://github.com/chrisk/git-pair) gem since they use similar